 Kapil Dev started his captaincy for India from 1982 to 84 and reappointed as captain again from 1985 to 1987 CWC.
-Considered as the greatest captain of all times either in Test or in ODI’s.
-Led to the victory in 1983, CWC even though India joined the tournament as an ordinary team.
+He led to the victory in 1983, CWC even though India joined the tournament as an ordinary team.
 In the final of 1983, CWC led the team against the West-Indian Cricket legends and made India crowned.
-In so many ways, Dev, by winning the 1983 World cup, had changed the Indian cricket face, and players like Sachin Tendulkar had inspired through that event.
-After 1983 WC, selectors dropped him as a captain for other reasons, and again reappointed as captain in 1985.
+In so many ways, Dev, by winning the 1983 World cup, had changed the Indian cricket face, and players like Sachin Tendulkar had been inspired through that event.
+After 1983 WC, selectors dropped him as a captain for other reasons and again reappointed him as captain in 1985.
 Captained another time for India in CWC 1987, leading up to the semi-final match, and lost in that match.
 After the 1987 WC, Kapil Dev had not led the team again.

 9. Michael Clarke

-Michael John Clarke is a former Australian Cricket Player who is the first captain for Australia in T20 Cricket, regarded as the best cricket captain in the world.
+Michael John Clarke is a former Australian Cricket Player who is the first captain for Australia in T20 Cricket, regarded as one of the most successful cricket captains of all time.